jcubic/lips/REFERENCE.md

 ```
 (macroexpand expr)

-Macro that expand all macros inside and return single expression as output.
+Function that expands all macros in the quoted expression and returns
+the expanded code.
+Being a function, its argument is evaluated, so pass
+quoted code: (macroexpand '(when x y)).
 ```

 ## macroexpand-1
 ```
 (macroexpand-1 expr)

-Macro similar to macroexpand but it expand macros only one level
+Function similar to macroexpand but it expands the outermost macro only
-and return single expression as output.
+one level and returns the resulting code.
+Being a function, its argument
+is evaluated, so pass quoted code: (macroexpand-1 '(when x y)).
 ```

 ## magnitude